 Besides spreading its escrow to different wallets, each holding a maximum of 5 billion XRP, Ripple also makes sure that every month, a maximum of 1 billion XRP is in escrow.
 This applies to any new escrows Ripple creates.

-Currently, the last escrow ends in May 2025.
-Starting from June 2021, up until April 2025, each month a total of 1 billion XRP in escrow will end.
-For May 2025, 700 million XRP are in escrow.
-In the next month, when Ripple creates new escrows, it will escrow 300 million XRP ending in the month of May 2025 and the rest for June 2025.
+Currently, the last escrow ends in September 2025.
+Starting from October 2021, up until August 2025, each month a total of 1 billion XRP in escrow will end.
+For September 2025, 300 million XRP is in escrow.
+In the next month, when Ripple creates new escrows, it will escrow 700 million XRP ending in the month of September 2025 and the rest for October 2025.
 This will go on for some time now.

 Past and future Ripple escrows